asesidaa/gc-local-server/README.md

 6. Create a database, you can change the database config in config/config.inc
 7. Create 6 tables, schemas dumped in 2110_card.xml using phpmyadmin
 8. For music_unlock and music_extra, backup data are exported to .sql files
-7. For card_main, first import the backup data then for card with id 7020392010281502, change the card id and player name of your choice
+9. For card_main, first import the backup data then for card with id 7020392010281502, change the card id and player name of your choice
-7. Open the game, without nesys emu, you should be able to use the card
+10. Open the game, without nesys emu, you should be able to use the card

+# Note

+The root CA have to be re-imported every time computer reboots, I don't know why.
+I am not familiar with that.
+But it works.

 # Missing functions